baffelli/covid-2019-measures/readme.md

 | -----------------|-------------|----------|------|-------- | ---- |
 | date when the measure is implemented | date when the measure is lifted | textual description of the measure | identifier of the administrative unit | level of the administrative unit (canton, city, federal) | url of the source of this measure |

+"unit" should be one of the following:
+- "federal" for federal level measures
+- "canton" for cantonal measures
+- "city" for measures taken by municipalities
+- "private" for measures taken by businesses, events and other organisations

 ## Next steps
 - add measures for all cantons and federal and city level measures.